 Level 1: Absolute Beginners and Beginners

-You have no real knowledge of the language beyond the odd word or phrase gleaned from your holidays or films.
+You have no real knowledge of the Spanish language beyond the odd word or phrase gleaned from your holidays or films.
 This level builds a basic vocabulary and teaches you how to build basic sentence structures.
-The objective of any course at this level is to give you the confidence to have a go at conversing.
+The objective of any course at this level is to give you the confidence to have a go at conversing in Spanish.
 We have specific courses for those wanting the basics to go on holiday with a more detailed vocabulary.